kovrichard/prompt-stack/README.md

 ### Implement the code

-Follow to instructions in the `.prompt` files and generate their implementation.
+Follow the instructions in the `.prompt` files and generate their implementation.
 Once you feel you are ready, go to the next step.

 ### Start the app